-Therapy for Trauma, Anxiety, & Relationships for Adults in St. Louis
+Therapy for Trauma, Anxiety, and Relationships in St. Louis

-In-Person and Virtual Therapy in Chesterfield & Washington, Missouri
+In-Person and Virtual Trauma-Certified, Attachment-Based Therapy in Chesterfield & Washington, Missouri

 My Specialties